 When live streaming to Facebook you fall under two categories: live streams that originate from a mobile device such a phone or tablet are limited to 4 hours total.
 Live streams that are created by a hardware or software media encoder are limited to 8 hours long.
 When you live stream to Videolinq and configure your stream job to use a specific Endpoint (Facebook Live), your stream will run for up to 8 hours.
 Streaming via Videolinq will bypass the 4 hours stream limitation when streaming to Facebook from a mobile device.

 No. To those who remember - there was a time that live streams on Facebook never stopped, but all this has changed.
 Today, live streams on Facebook are limited to 4 or 8 hours long, depends on the source of the stream.

 Can I stream on multiple Facebook pages?

 Yes.
 To do this setup your Videolinq channel with 1 source of the video (webcam or RTMP encoder), and 1 destination (your 1st Facebook page).
 You can assign the first Facebook page by login to your Facebook account (direct connect).
 When the channel is ready, add up to 24 more Facebook destinations.
 The number of destinations is limited by a Videolinq service plan.
 For each of the additional Facebook pages you want to stream to, you will need a unique "RTMP" path and "stream key".
 Generate this by login in advance to each profile, creating the live stream, and copying the values to your Videolinq Facebook new Destination.
-When ready start the video source and push on all Destinations.
-The video will stream to all enabled destinations.
+When ready, start the video source and push 'Start' on all Destinations or 'Start All".
+The video will stream to all the destinations at the same time.